pronebird/node-rust-zeromq/README.md

 1. Switch to `client` and run `npm install`
 2. Switch to `server` and run `cargo update`

+## Protocol buffers interface

+Run `gen-protocol.sh` to update protocol buffers interface in Rust to reflect changes to .proto files in protocol folder.
+Node.js implementation does that automatically in runtime.

 ## Running client

 ```sh